AntoineAugagneur/NodeRed-Dashboard/Fragmentation/README.md

 # LoRaWAN Fragmented Data Block Transport
-&copy Antoine AUGAGNEUR, USMB, 2022
+&copy; Antoine AUGAGNEUR, USMB, 2022

 ## How to use it ?
 * Download the .json file